htc502/map/README.md

       map -index

-Here, index is started from 0 to n-1, i.e. the first record will be removed by :alien:
+Here, index starts from 0 to n-1, i.e. the first record will be removed by :alien:

       map -0